Yiannis Ritsos: Axis occupation, Civil War and the Junta

 During the Axis occupation of Greece (1941–1945) Ritsos became a member of the EAM (National Liberation Front) and authored several poems for the Greek Resistance.
 These include a booklet of poems dedicated to the resistance leader Aris Velouchiotis, written immediately upon the latter's death on 16 June 1945.
-Ritsos also supported the Left in the subsequent Civil War (1946-1949); in 1948 he was arrested and spent four years in prison camps.
+Ritsos also supported the Left in the subsequent Civil War (1946–1949); in 1948 he was arrested and spent four years in prison camps.
 In the 1950s Epitaphios, set to music by Mikis Theodorakis, became the anthem of the Greek Left.

 In 1967 he was arrested by the Papadopoulos dictatorship and sent to a prison camp in Gyaros, later to Samos and finally Lemnos.

 Legacy

 Today, Ritsos is considered one of the great Greek poets of the twentieth century, alongside Konstantinos Kavafis, Kostas Kariotakis, Angelos Sikelianos, Giorgos Seferis, and Odysseas Elytis.
 The French poet Louis Aragon once said that Ritsos was "the greatest poet of our age."
 Pablo Neruda declared him to be more deserving of the Nobel Prize for Literature than himself.
-Ritsos was unsuccessfully proposed nine times for it.
+Ritsos was proposed several times for it, and was shortlisted as one of the final candidates at least once, in 1973.
 When he won the Lenin Peace Prize in 1975, he declared "this prize is more important for me than the Nobel."

 His poetry was banned at times in Greece due to his left wing beliefs.

 Notable works by Ritsos include Pyramids (1935), Epitaphios (1936; second edition, 1956), Vigil (1941–1953), Romiosini (1954) and 18 short songs of the bitter Motherland (18 λιανοτράγουδα της πικρής πατρίδας/18 Lianotragouda Tis Pikris Patridas) (1973).
 Stratis Haviaras also praised two poems (the one about Jesus and the one about Karl Marx) in his first collection Tractor (1934).
 Robert Shannan Peckham described him as "perhaps Greece's greatest contemporary poet."
 Epitaphios became an anthem of the Greek left in the 1950s, and his best-known work.

 Ritsos won the first Greek state poetry award for Moonlight Sonata: